Skip to main content

 Personal data are, for example, name, address, email addresses and user behaviour.

-GIZ only processes personal data to the extent necessary.
-Which data is required and processed for which purpose and on what basis is largely determined by the type of service you use or the purpose for which the data is required.
+Personal data will only be processed by GIZ to the extent necessary.
+Which data is required and processed for what purpose and on what basis depends largely on the type of service you use, or on the purpose for which the data is required.

 2.2 Collection of personal data when visiting our website